 The single race in the Olympic Stadium of London should be his last coronation.
 But the superstar of the 2016 Olympics in Rio, still not impressed with any world-class performance in 2017, did not do justice to his role in the 100 meter run in 9.95 seconds.

 Both gold medalists Justin Gatlin (9.92) and his US national Christian Coleman (9.95) were quicker, so Nike took the lead in the competition of the shoe manufacturers at the World Cup.
 Usain Bolt did not even help his golden Puma shoes, which the company had specially created for farewell.
 As a third, he can only hope for a gold medal with the Jamaican relay team in his very last career sprint.

 ISPO.com presents the business surrounding Usain Bolt, who is the single track athlete to play in the league of top earners in world sports.

 Meeting directors pay with much gnashing of teeth.
-“Yes, Usain Bolt has become more expensive since 2008,” said Zurich boss Patrick Magyar already four years ago.
+“Yes, Usain Bolt has become more expensive since 2008,” said Zurich boss Patrick Magyar already five years ago.
 “But there is no other athlete on earth who has or ever had such an effect on viewing figures, on marketing, and on media interest.”

 At some locations, it could “account for 10,000 viewers as to whether he was there or not.”